 Seed potatoes: marketing EU plant reproductive material in the UK

-EU certified seed potatoes will continue to be recognised in England, Wales and Northern Ireland for one year following exit.
+EU certified seed potatoes will continue to be recognised in England, Wales and Northern Ireland for one year following exit day.
 Scotland will continue to operate its voluntary arrangement with industry on sourcing seed potatoes locally to maintain Scotland’s higher phytosanitary status.

 Vegetable seed and propagating material: marketing EU plant reproductive material in the UK

-You can market varieties on the EU Common Catalogue for a 2-year interim period.
+You can market varieties on the EU Common Catalogue for a 2-year interim period if there’s a no deal Brexit.
 You can continue to use the same labelling.